3 Day Isle of Skye Tour

 We begin our journey with a drive to the Fairy Pools in the shadow of the Cuillin Mountains.
 The pools are located in one of the most dramatic landscapes on Skye.
 The fairies are reputed to bathe here, in the crystal clear green pools of the River Brittle.
 Weather permitting, you can swim in the pools of the river.

 We move on to Talisker Distillery based in Carbost, producing a lovely Peated Single Malt Scotch.
-Here you can enjoy a nose around the Visitor Centre and a taste a dram or 2 if you fancy, (There is No time to do the full tour).
+Here you can enjoy a nose around the Visitor Centre and a taste a dram or 2 if you fancy (this is a brief stop only, so we will not do a tour of the Distillery).

-After Neist Point we visit the charming Fairy Glen.
-Folklore goes that this is the most important meeting place of the fairies on Skye.
+Folklore goes that the Fairy Glen is the most important meeting place of the fairies on Skye.
 Wander between countless conical mounds, known in the Highlands as fairy knowes; put your ears to the grass and listen for the fairies at work inside.
 Bend down to search for elves in the glen’s miniature forests, take the twisted path to the top of the fairy castle, or walk the faun’s maze and have a wish granted!

 We take the opportunity to drive right up to the Trotternish ridge at the Quiraing, lying in the far North of Skye.
 The Quiraing is a landscape used in many sci-fi films, known for its wonderful rock formations and stunning coastal views.
 This is a place like no other, part of the largest landslip in Europe.

-Kilt Rock will take your breath away with its distinctive pillars and beautiful waterfall with views across to the Torridon Hills on the mainland.
+Kilt Rock is home to the dinosaurs of Skye’s ancient past.
+It will take your breath away with its distinctive pillars and beautiful waterfall with views across to the Torridon Hills on the mainland.

 We drive South and reach the Old Man of Storr, probably the most iconic natural feature of the Isle of Skye.
 The ridge is a mighty inland cliff, the longest in the UK, rising to a height of 720m.
 The Old Man is a 200ft stone pillar, which has detached itself from the highest point of the ridge, creating a fantastical landscape of twisted rocks, looming shadows and swirling mists, film location for, among others, Ridley Scott’s 2012 “Prometheus”.